RafaelClaumann/some-kubernetes-study/tutorials/create-a-deployment-to-rollout-a-replicaset/README.md

 ## Create a Deployment to rollout a ReplicaSet

-Create a Deployment to rollout a ReplicaSet, the ReplicaSet creates Pods in the background. <br>
+Create a Deployment to rollout a ReplicaSet, the ReplicaSet creates Pods in the background.
 Check the status of the `Rollout` to see if it succeeds or not.

-`Rollout` significa um update da aplicação esta em execução, pode ser observado assim que executamos um kubectl apply.

 ``` yaml
 apiVersion: apps/v1